LESLIE: Pam in Missouri is on the line with a question about remodeling lighting fixtures. How can we help you today?

 PAM: What can I do?

-TOM: So, are you having trouble finding the bulbs?
+TOM: So you’re thinking of remodeling lighting fixtures because you’re having trouble finding the bulbs?
 Is that what you’re concerned about?

 PAM: I am not now but I’m – hear that they will be not used anymore.